Valuing diversity and inclusion,

 Artists and art are our vehicle.

-The Fountainhead, founded in 2008 by collectors Dan and Kathryn Mikesell accomplishes this by enhancing the lives and careers of artists, infusing Miami's growing art and cultural community with artistic inspiration from around the world, collaborating with our local institutions, non-profits and businesses to support our city's growth, building a global family that transcends all borders and continues to give back, and cultivating new audiences for the arts through intimate engagements, education and unique experiences.
+The Fountainhead, founded in 2008 accomplishes this by enhancing the lives and careers of artists, infusing Miami's growing art and cultural community with artistic inspiration from around the world, collaborating with our local institutions, non-profits and businesses to support our city's growth, building a global family that transcends all borders and continues to give back, and cultivating new audiences for the arts through intimate engagements, education and unique experiences.

 The Fountainhead Residency provide a safe and nurturing environment for artists to thrive personally and professionally.
 We brings artists from around the world to live and work in Miami for up to two months.
 We host 3-4 artists at a time and between 30-40 artists per year.
 To date over 350 artists from 42 countries have taken part in the residency.

 The Residency is centrally located in the historic neighborhood of Morningside.
 It provides artists with an environment to take themselves out of their daily routines, find new inspiration, conduct research and create new work.
 While artists are with us they meet the people that make Miami’s community one-of-a-kind and gain critical feedback on their work from arts professionals.

 The Residency opens its doors once a month to welcome everyone to meet our visiting artists.

 The Fountainhead Studios provides Miami-based artists with affordable, flexible, and safe working studio space.
 There are currently more than 30 artists working in every medium: painting, photography, sculpture, video, performance, and installation.

 The Studios is located in a 25,000 sq ft. warehouse in Little River.
 More than just studio space we provide a community for a profession that is often solitary.

 The Studios open its doors twice a year to the public giving people a rare view into the artists' world.